MichaelPaulukonis/NaNoGenMo2014/propp.gen/README.md

 A perhaps better model is the [Proto-Proppian Generator](http://www.stonedragonpress.com/vladimir_propp/propp_generator_v1.htm) that has _awful_ output, in that its a listing of the selected functions, with some minor variations. however, the technical details are more correct (to my untrained eye), and the selection of functions is dependent on other selections (ie, not totally independent -- it follows rules).
 This is perhaps the better model for me to work with.

+## TODOs
+1. pass in word.js dependency to wordbank.test.js
+1. fix locations - including visited locations
+1. journeys
+1. battle
+1. rules + randomizer - for embedded tales, headless running, &c
+1. false hero
+1. move/duplicate? (that is, refactor) punishments to apply as well in victory sequence

 ## Directions, and potential side-resources
 * WordNik